seb3s/kandesk/README.md

 ## Avatars

 Avatars are currently saved to disk at "/srv/www/kandesk".
-You need to create this directory with the required rights to be able to save & user avatars with your installation.
+You need to create this directory with the required rights to be able to save & use avatars with your installation.

 ## Access the application